About the Journal

 KJM adheres to rigorous academic standards.
 All articles submitted to the journal undergo a comprehensive review process.
 Articles are first internally reviewed for relevance to KJM and scientific merit by the Publication Manager and Editor-in-Chief.
 Only articles deemed relevant will be sent for external review.

-This journal follows best practices for publishing and follows the Principles of transparency and best practices in scholarly publishingincluding those outlined in the Publication ethics and related editorial policies and Peer review sections.
+KJM prioritizes the integrity of academic research and the publishing process.
+As such, the journal follows best practices for publishing and the principles of transparency and best practices in scholarly publishingincluding those outlined in the Publication ethics and related editorial policies and Peer review sections.

 Archiving